MSLNZ/msl-package-manager/docs/api.rst

     msl.package_manager

-which has the following classes
+which has the following functions

 .. autosummary::